-In identifying, evaluating and selecting a target business for our initial business combination, we may encounter competition from other entities having a business objective similar to ours, including other special purpose acquisition companies, private equity groups and leveraged buyout funds, public companies and operating businesses seeking strategic acquisitions.
+In the event the Business Combination is not consummated, in identifying, evaluating and selecting a target business for an alternative proposed initial business combination, we may encounter competition from other entities having a business objective similar to ours, including other special purpose acquisition companies, private equity groups and leveraged buyout funds, public companies and operating businesses seeking strategic acquisitions.
 Many of these entities are well established and have extensive experience identifying and effecting business combinations directly or through affiliates.
 Moreover, many of these competitors possess similar or greater financial, technical, human and other resources than us.
 Our ability to acquire larger target businesses will be limited by our available financial resources.
 This inherent limitation gives others an advantage in pursuing the acquisition of a target business.
 Furthermore, our obligation to pay cash in connection with our public shareholders who exercise their redemption rights may reduce the resources available to us for our initial business combination and our issued and outstanding warrants, and the future dilution they potentially represent, may not be viewed favorably by certain target businesses.
 Either of these factors may place us at a competitive disadvantage in successfully negotiating an initial business combination.